davefm95/aalx-system_engineering-devops/0x00-shell_basics/README.md

 16.The 100-lets_move script moves files thay stary with an uppercase letter to /tmp/u 17.The 101-clean_emacs script deletes files that end in ~
-18. The 102-tree script creates a directoey tree in current directory
+18. The 102-tree script creates a directoey tree in current directory 19.The school.mgc file can be used with the command file to detect School data files.